Our top pick for

 TTM: trailing 12 months

-There are currently 2.4 million Simulations Plus shares held short by investors – that's known as Simulations Plus's "short interest".
-This figure is 12.2% up from 2.2 million last month.
+There are currently 2.0 million Simulations Plus shares held short by investors – that's known as Simulations Plus's "short interest".
+This figure is 1.5% down from 2.1 million last month.

 There are a few different ways that this level of interest in shorting Simulations Plus shares can be evaluated.

-A SIR above 20% would generally be considered very high, pointing to a pessimistic outlook for the share price, with a discouraging number of investors currently willing to bet against Simulations Plus.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Simulations Plus.

 Find out more about how you can short Simulations Plus stock.

 Recently Simulations Plus has paid out, on average, around 53.33% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 0.6% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Simulations Plus shareholders could enjoy a 0.6% return on their shares, in the form of dividend payments.
 In Simulations Plus's case, that would currently equate to about $0.24 per share.